enso-org/enso/doc/design/runtime/runtime.md

 - A description of how the GHC bytecode interpreter will be used to evaluate Luna programs.
-- A description of how the JIT'ed code is going to be linked back into the interpreter process and the JIT hot-swap mechanism.
+- A description of how the JIT'ed code is going to be linked back into the interpreter process and the JIT hot-swap mechanism (e.g. the 'plugins') mechanism.
 - An analysis of the interpreter's role in type-checking, allowing for evaluation of programs to compute types, and then graph reduction by the Luna TC and optimiser.
 Graph reduction as an optimisation strategy.